 Introduction: This activity takes place midway through a course on Japanese history.
 It helps students better understand the forces shaping political decisions.
 They interpret issues through a contemporary lens, propose solutions, and identify the challenges of anticipating the consequences of their proposals.

-- Consider political situations from the perspective of the time rather than with hindsight bias
+- Consider political situations from a contemporary perspective to avoid hindsight bias.

-- Foreshadow political and social reforms that were implemented (the topic of the following few classes)
+- Foreshadow political and social reforms that were implemented.

-Procedure - Before Class: Students were assigned three primary source readings prior to class.
-These readings were written by commentators in the 19th century who identified different social, economic and political issues facing Japan at that time.
-Students then had to write a response to the following prompt:
+Procedure - Before Class: Students are assigned three primary source readings prior to class, written by 19th-century commentators who had identified different social, economic and political issues facing Japan at the time.
+They then respond to the following prompt:

-“Imagine you are an advisor to the Tokugawa shogunate who has received copies of these works and must formulate a response.
-Making specific references to the readings as well as to lecture, discuss one issue (or related cluster of issues) the Tokugawa world is facing and offer recommendations for how to resolve the issue.”
+“Imagine you are an advisor to the Tokugawa shogunate who has received copies of these works and must write a response.
+Citing the readings and lecture, discuss one issue (or a related cluster) the Tokugawa world is facing, and offer recommendations for resolving the issue.”

 Students turned in their response to the teacher prior to class.

-Procedure - During Class: Based on the students’ response papers, the teacher grouped together students that had identified similar themes.
-For example, one year the groups were moral issues, foreign threat, and famine/inequality.
+Procedure - During Class: Based on students’ response papers, the instructor groups students together based on similar themes.
+For example, one year, she grouped students based on moral issues, foreign threats, and famine/inequality.
 Students then spent the next 15 minutes discussing in their group to consolidate their ideas into one coherent recommendation.
-Then each group had the opportunity to present their plan to the class and to the teacher, who is playing the role of the Tokugawa shogun.
-Lastly, students debate the proposed plans.
+Then, each group has the opportunity to present its plan to the class and instructor, who plays the role of the Tokugawa shogun.
+Lastly, they debate the proposed plans.